TajaKuzman/Genre-Datasets-Comparison/Comparison-on-MaCoCu-sl-sample2/README.md

 Results:

+The ranking remains the same as in sample1, only the values are mostly a couple of points slightly higher.
+No big differences between the samples were observed, though.

 | Classifier    |   Macro F1 |   Micro F1 |   Macro precision |   Macro recall |
 |:--------------|-----------:|-----------:|------------------:|---------------:|
 | X-GENRE       |       **0.87** |       **0.89** |              **0.86** |           **0.89** |